 The procurement processes are designed to promote the incorporation of certified DBE businesses.
 To streamline the process of certification the State has formed the Unified Certification Program.
 Information on this program may be found at the California Unified Certification Program website.

-DBE contractors can monitor the City's website for current projects to identify potential prime or subcontracting opportunities.
+DBE contractors can monitor the City's PlanetBids vendor portal for current projects to identify potential prime or subcontracting opportunities.
 Projects will indicate if they are federally funded in the description field.
-DBE contractors may download project notices and request plan holder's lists from the same point of contact listed for the plans and specifications.
+DBE contractors may download project plans and specifications as well as prospective bidders/plan holders lists from PlanetBids.

 For Prime Contractors